-(3) Transfers in and transfers out of level 3 are due to the change in the availability of data in underlying securities.
+(7) Transfers in and transfers out of level 3 are due to the change in the availability of inputs used for fair value measurement of investment assets or related liabilities.
+See note 1d Fair Value Hierarchy.

-(c) Derivative contracts
+(c) Derivative Contracts

 Derivative contracts are financial contracts, the value of which is derived from the value of underlying assets, commodities, indices, interest rates or currency rates.
-Derivative contracts are transacted either in the overthe-counter (OTC) market or on regulated exchanges.
+Derivative contracts are transacted either in the over-the-counter (OTC) market or on regulated exchanges.